AlexChalk/dotfiles/upgrading.md

 1. Homebrew:
   * Make a note of what you're autostarting with `brew services list`
   * Do a brew bundle dump of your brew leaves and brew cask list.
 Check brew list as well (e.g. for git)
-  * Then add back packages you want on new machine and `brew services start` as appropriate.
+  * Add back/ `brew services start` as appropriate.
-  * Keep leaves/cask backup from previous system.
+  * Keep leaves/cask backup list from previous system.
 If you want to keep a new backup, maintain it alongside the old one.
-  * If anything has stopped working, installing things from your old brew leaves backups is the first thing to try
+  * If anything has stopped working, installing things from your old lists is the first thing to try
 2. Node:
   * Install n using n-install: https://github.com/mklement0/n-install
   * Find globally installed packages you want to keep: npm list -g --depth=0